ddev/ddev/docs/content/users/quickstart.md

 For **WordPress**, DDEV settings are written to a DDEV-managed file, `wp-config-ddev.php`.
 The `ddev config` command will attempt to write settings through the following steps:

-* Write DDEV settings to `wp-config-ddev.php`
+* Write DDEV settings to `wp-config-ddev.php`.
-* If no `wp-config.php` exists, create one that include `wp-config-ddev.php`
+* If no `wp-config.php` exists, create one that include `wp-config-ddev.php`.
-* If a DDEV-managed `wp-config.php` exists, create one that includes `wp-config.php`
+* If a DDEV-managed `wp-config.php` exists, create one that includes `wp-config.php`.
-* If a user-managed `wp-config.php` exists, instruct the user on how to modify it to include DDEV settings
+* If a user-managed `wp-config.php` exists, instruct the user on how to modify it to include DDEV settings.

-How do you know if DDEV manages a settings file?
-You will see the following comment.
+You’ll know DDEV is managing a settings file when you see the comment below.
 Remove the comment and DDEV will not attempt to overwrite it!
-If you are letting DDEV create its settings file, it is recommended that you leave this comment so DDEV can continue to manage it, and make any needed changes in another settings file.
+If you’re letting DDEV create its settings file, we recommended leaving this comment so DDEV can continue to manage it, and make any needed changes in another settings file.

 ```